 Programme

-10.00 – Welcome
+10.00 – Welcome & Coffee

 Raphaële Mouren (British School at Rome)

-Recent projects developped around the world
+Recent projects developed around the world

-Grete Stefani (Parco archeologico di Pompei) and Paul Roberts (Ashmolean Museum Oxford
+Grete Stefani (Parco archeologico di Pompei) and Paul Roberts (Ashmolean Museum Oxford)

-Vicky Donnellan (British Museum)
+Vicky Donnellan and Celeste Farge (British Museum)

 The Gell archive at the British Museum: ideas and options